anechka-k/litresbot/Readme.md

-Telegram bot to access Flibusta and other major storages books
+Telegram bot to access Flibusta and other major book storages